HUZAIFA-TARIQ/DigitalClock-TinyTapeout/README.md

 # Language Learning Model based Digital Clock Using Time Division Multiplexing

 ## Overview:
 This project aims to design a digital clock using Verilog HDL (Hardware Description Language) and implement it on a Field Programmable Gate Array (FPGA) board prior to submission for fabrication of its ASIC through Efabless' TinyTapeout shuttle 6 .
 The digital clock will display hours, minutes, and seconds on a 7-segment display using time division multiplexing technique.
-It leverages the capabilities of a language learning model like ChatGPT to generate the Verilog code for the clock module.
+It leverages the capabilities of a large language model like ChatGPT to generate the Verilog code for the clock module.
 Additionally, the project adheres to pinout constraints, ensuring compatibility with FPGA boards having limited pin availability.

 ![image](https://github.com/HUZAIFA-TARIQ/GIKI-TapeOut-2/assets/90867361/828f4e6d-6ac7-4adb-a833-7e66fccc1fad)